THG-Headless/terraform-provider-altitude/docs/resources/mte_config.md

 - `any_match` (List of String) A list of glob paths where one of the list needs to match for the cache settings to be activated for a path.
 If both this field and `none_match` are specified, both need to be successful for the path to match.
 - `none_match` (List of String) A list of glob paths where all of the list needs to not match the path for the cache settings to be activated.
 If both this field and `any_match` are specified, both need to be successful for the path to match.

+<a id="nestedatt--config--conditional_headers"></a>
+### Nested Schema for `config.conditional_headers`

+Required:

+- `match_value` (String) The value of the new header created if a match was found.
+Capture groups are supported, but specifying a capture group thats out of bounds will return an empty string. eg $3 where there are only two capture groups will be replaced with ''
+- `matching_header` (String) The header who's value will be checked for a match.
+- `new_header` (String) The new header created to hold the match or no match values.
+- `no_match_value` (String) The value of the new header created if no match was found.
+- `pattern` (String) A regex pattern used to check the value of a given header for a match.
+The regex must cover the whole header value.
+Capture groups are supported